rezanid/novodocx/README.md

 # Novo Docx
 Novo Docx exists because I looked everywhere and I couldn't find a viable and simple-to-use library that can help me populate Word templates.
-The templates I'm talking about are the ones that have placeholders that people can fill like a form.
+The templates I'm talking about are standard template of Microsoft Word.
+In other words, Word documents that have placeholders.
+These are use by actual people like a form that they can fill.
 Some people call them Word forms.

 ![Word template example screenshot](.media/word-template-example)